OlympusDAO/olympus-v3/audit/2024-10_loan-consolidator/README.md

 In the current implementation, when a Clearinghouse policy is activated (via `activate()`) by a permissioned user (`cooler_overseer` role), the policy marks the Clearinghouse as active in the Clearinghouse Registry.

-### EXREG (Module)
+### RGSTY (Module)

 Features:

-- Tracks external addresses against an alpha-numeric name
+- Tracks contract addresses against an alpha-numeric name
 - Access a list of registered names
 - Access the current address for a given name
 - Update the address for a given name
 - Deregister a name

-The External Registry is a module that requires permissioned access in order to add/update/remove an address for a given name.
+The Contract Registry is a module that requires permissioned access in order to add/update/remove an address for a given name.

-### External Registry Admin (Policy)
+### Contract Registry Admin (Policy)

 Features:

-- Register a name for an external address
+- Register a name for a contract address
 - Update the address for a given name
 - Deregister a name

-The External Registry Admin is a policy that enables modification of the EXREG module.
-It is gated to the `external_registry_admin` role.
+The Contract Registry Admin is a policy that enables modification of the RGSTY module.
+It is gated to the `contract_registry_admin` role.

 ### Loan Consolidator (Policy)